jmassardo/issues-to-totango/README.md

 * See Issues for current bugs (labeled [bug])
 * Logic for handling comments on issues has not been implemented
-* Logic for closing issues and tasks has not been implemented
-* Logic for editing issues has not been implemented

 Feature requests are welcome.
 Please log an issue in this repo for new requests.